Separable functors and firm modules: Module categories

+\begin{proof} Let $N$ be a left $B$-module.
 First we show (a), (b) and (c) simultaneously.
-Suppose that $f$ is unital (respectively s-unital, unitary).
+Let $f$ be left unital (respectively s-unital, unitary).
 Then $A$, considered as a left $B$-module, is unital (respectively s-unital, unitary).
 Hence, the same conclusion holds for $A$ viewed as a left module over itself.
 Therefore, the left $A$-module $A \otimes_B N$ is also unital (respectively s-unital, unitary).